 ‘Silver Dollar’ (pictured above) has ginkgo-shaped leaves that alternate up striking purple-red stems.
 New growth has a beautiful bronze cast.
 Each branching plant produces loads of stems that are perfect for flower arranging.

-‘Nichol’s Willow’ has striking cranberry-red stems offset by beautiful willow-like blue-green foliage.
+‘Nichol’s Willow’ (pictured above) has striking cranberry-red stems offset by beautiful willow-like blue-green foliage.
 Delicate, narrow leaves are perfect for event work and are a flower arranger’s dream.

-‘Baby Blue’ is a beautiful plant producing large sprays of blue-gray stems covered in distinctly rounded leaves that alternate from side to side.
-A fragrant and textural addition to late-season bouquets.
+‘Baby Blue’ (pictured above) is a beautiful plant producing large sprays of blue-gray stems covered in distinctly rounded leaves that alternate from side to side.
+This variety is a fragrant and textural addition to late-season bouquets.

 Pollinators love oregano!

 Greek oregano (pictured above), the gorgeous classic species, has glowing green stems topped with fragrant, airy white blossoms.
 The flowers leave behind seed heads that complement summer flowers perfectly.
 It’s a must-grow for market bouquets.

 You can grow Greek oregano from seed, and if you sow seeds early enough, plants will flower the first year.
 Start seed indoors in trays 8 to 10 weeks before last frost.
 Seed requires light to germinate, so do not cover.
 Bottom-water until seedlings emerge.
 Transplant out after all danger of frost has passed.